vodolaz095/dqueue/README.md

 provided to consumers in proper order, like first task will be `that` to be executed in 15 seconds from now.

+It is worth notice, that any element of queue can be of different type, and typecasting can be slow.
+If you need something less agile and more performant, you can see generic based alternative - https://github.com/vodolaz095/dgqueue

 Basic usage
 =====================